Interstitial cystitis: Introduction

 Symptoms of interstitial cystitis can be nearly identical to symptoms of other urinary tract conditions, especially urinary tract infection, and it is frequently misdiagnosed as such.
 Because of this, it is not unusual for a proper diagnosis of interstitial cystitis to be delayed for long periods of time.

-Symptoms of interstitial cystitis are also similar to symptoms of ...more misdiagnosis »
+Symptoms of interstitial cystitis are ...more misdiagnosis »

 Symptoms of Interstitial cystitis